 - 1. Planning your program of study, such as selection of course electives, and monitoring academic progress - 2.
-Dealing with challenges encountered in the student's professional development - 3.
+Dealing with challenges encountered in your professional development - 3.
 Utilizing your strengths that may assist in professional development - 4.
 Assessing your performance in the program as relates to academic or nonacademic retention issues or other concerns that may arise - 5.
 Serving as a liaison with the program faculty related to student issues or concerns - 6.
 Addressing your concerns such as managing the rigors of graduate school or work/life balance issues - 7.
-Discussing your career interests and/or long-term career plans - 8.
-Serving as your Thesis Committee Chair (for Thesis Track students) and working with you on your research endeavors
+Discussing your career interests and/or long-term career plans